samicrusader/cbftp-svn/README.md

 Example scripts are available in the examples directory.

-OTHER UI WINDOWS
+# OTHER UI WINDOWS

 There are various other views in the cbftp UI that are not mentioned here in this readme, but most are quite self-explanatory with the help of the key binding information found in the legend bar.
 You can probably figure it out.

-FAQ
+# FAQ

-Q: Why aren't my IPv6 transfers working?
+Why aren't my IPv6 transfers working?
-A: The site(s) or your local system may not be configured with working IPv6 connectivity, or the site(s) might not include an address in its EPSV response.
+> The site(s) or your local system may not be configured with working IPv6 connectivity, or the site(s) might not include an address in its EPSV response.
 Make sure that CEPR is enabled and that the site responds with an address in the EPSV command response, and that the address returned is connectable.

-Q: What key should I press to do xyz?
+What key should I press to do xyz?
-A: A full keybind summary and configuration for the current screen is available by pressing '?'.
+> A full keybind summary and configuration for the current screen is available by pressing '?'.
 You can also see keybinds in the legend bar at the bottom.

-Q: My modifications are not saved when I edit a setting/site/whatever!
+My modifications are not saved when I edit a setting/site/whatever!
-A: You usually need to press 'd' (as in Done) to save settings when editing.
+> You usually need to press 'd' (as in Done) to save settings when editing.
    Pressing c or escape normally means cancel without saving changes.

-Q: Can I change key bindings?
+Can I change key bindings?
-A: Yes, press '?' to see and edit keybindings for the current screen.
+> Yes, press '?' to see and edit keybindings for the current screen.

-Q: Some fields do not seem to be visible in the UI, or are disappearing sometimes.
+Some fields do not seem to be visible in the UI, or are disappearing sometimes.
 What's going on?
-A: Cbftp adjusts the view dynamically depending on how much space is needed to show the fields, and how much space is available.
+> Cbftp adjusts the view dynamically depending on how much space is needed to show the fields, and how much space is available.
 The fields shown are chosen based on an internal priority specification.
 Make your terminal larger!

-Q: What is the difference between fixed and dynamic list frequency?
+What is the difference between fixed and dynamic list frequency?
 And what does auto mean in this context?
-   Dynamic list frequency means that the number of times per second that cbftp will refresh file lists on that site will drop voluntarily if the CPU load gets too high, but also that it refreshes a little faster than its fixed counterpart otherwise.
+> Dynamic list frequency means that the number of times per second that cbftp will refresh file lists on that site will drop voluntarily if the CPU load gets too high, but also that it refreshes a little faster than its fixed counterpart otherwise.
 This is in theory a good thing since lower rate is